renovate-bot/khulnasoft-lab-_-pr-insight/README.md

 `https://github.com/khulnasoft/pr-insight` →
 `https://github.com/khulnasoft/pr-insight`

-The docker should be redirected automatically to the new location.
+The Docker image should be redirected automatically to the new location.
-However, if you have any issues, please update the GitHub action docker image from `uses: Khulnasoft/pr-insight@main` to
+However, if you have any issues, please update the GitHub action Docker image from `uses: Khulnasoft/pr-insight@main` to
 `uses: khulnasoft-ai/pr-insight@main`